At Rensselaer Youth Outdoors we focus on fostering meaningful connections to nature for youth and families throughout Rensselaer County.

 If you are a parent, teacher or young person, spend time within a school district or youth organization or want to support young people to be their healthiest, then this is the place for you.

-This website is still under construction as we get to know how to best serve Rensselaer County youth - join our email list to hear when there are updates - and stay connected via Facebook and Instagram.
+This website is still under construction - join our email list to hear when there are updates - and stay connected via Facebook and Instagram.

 Since 2016 there are many ways RYO has supported young people across the county.
 Depending on the circumstances, we have come to your school, offered an afterschool program, loaned you a kit of activities on a topic or co-created a custom built opportunity that’d worked specifically for your group.